 - Have less damage by pests since you will be able to see and pick off pests better and there are less hiding places for the bugs.

-How do you grow vertically?
+How do you garden vertically?
 That’s pretty easy actually, it’s just a matter of choosing the right plants and the right supports for those plants.

 Almost any crop can be grown in a more vertical fashion, but vining vegetables are best suited for these techniques.
 These include: